nirenjan/go-vanity/README.md

 It works by sending a `GET` request to the upstream server, and if found, it will send a 302 redirect back.
-If the upstream sends back an error message, it will return the same error code.
+If the upstream sends back an error message, it will return a 404 error to the client.

+In addition, Vanity also supports the creation of `go-source` meta tags.
+This allows tools like godoc.org to link to the sources.